or if you prefer yarn

 Common Issues

-1. Digital Asset Links Not Working
+1. Passkeys Not Working

 • Ensure your assetlinks.json file is accessible via HTTPS